joshwapiano/sky_notes/First_stage.md

 #### How advanced would the land use classification need to be?
 Probably only one Neural Net could achieve accuracy required here.

-Phil Stubbins ONS used SegNet for his Skywalker project, also mentions UNet, Deeplab Resnet, DilatedNet in Keras
+Phil Stubbings ONS used SegNet for his Skywalker project, also mentions UNet, Deeplab Resnet, DilatedNet in Keras

 For Part II higher-res object detection combine multiple and use [ridge regression model](https://en.wikipedia.org/wiki/Tikhonov_regularization)?